Overview

 - Maximum compatibility — Works through almost any firewall or proxy

-- Bypass HTTP-only networks — Functions even when only web traffic is allowed
+- Works on HTTP-only networks — Functions even when only web traffic is allowed

 - Corporate network friendly — Passes through web proxies and content filters